mihayounas/javascript-project2-game/README.md

    Brain Wizzz website will be definetly updated in the future with following :
    * Multiple player option will be added;
    * Performance stars will be added;
-   * Best score and best time will be also added to the game;
+   * Best score and best time will be also added to the game
+   * Timed mode: add a timer to make the game more challenging, i.e. finish game before timer runs out.

     ## Additional Testing